spring-io/dataflow.spring.io/content/documentation/pages/4-batch-developer-guides/3-continuous-deployment/1-cd-basics.md

 ╚═══╧══════╧═════════╧════╧═══════════════════════════╝
 ```

-Now that the default version of `timestamp` application is set to use `2.1.1.RELEASE`.
+Now the default version of `timestamp` application is set to use `2.1.1.RELEASE`.
-This means that any subsequent launch of `timestamp` application would use `2.1.1.RELEASE` instead of the previous default `2.1.0.RELEASE`.
+This means that any subsequent launch of `timestamp` application would use `2.1.1.RELEASE` instead of the previous default (`2.1.0.RELEASE`).

 ```bash
 dataflow:>task launch demo1
 Launched task 'demo1' with execution id 2
 ```

-This can be verified using the task execution status as follows:
+You can verif this by using the task execution status, as follows:

 ```bash
 dataflow:>task execution status 2